UFC 169: Records set

-This event, along with UFC Fight Night: Machida vs. Mousasi, UFC Fight Night: Silva vs. Bisping, UFC Fight Night: Werdum vs. Tybura, and UFC Fight Night: Shogun vs. Smith, is currently tied for the second most decisions in a UFC event at 10, previously beating UFC 161.
+This event, along with UFC Fight Night: Machida vs. Mousasi, UFC Fight Night: Silva vs. Bisping, UFC Fight Night: Werdum vs. Tybura, UFC Fight Night: Shogun vs. Smith and later UFC on ESPN: dos Anjos vs. Edwards, UFC Fight Night: Vieira vs. Tate and UFC on ABC: Hill vs. Rountree Jr. is currently tied for the second most decisions in a UFC event at 10, previously beating UFC 161.
 UFC 263 currently holds the record for most decisions in a UFC event at 11.

-This event broke the record for the longest fight time with 2:51:14, later broken by UFC Fight Night: Machida vs. Mousasi with 2:53:32.
+This event broke the record for the longest fight time with 2:51:14, later broken also by UFC 263 with 3:19:32.